cuintle/rhvoice-fedora/README.md

 ### Added `talktext.sh` script

 I know, its a terrible name.
-For now, supports only pt_BR and en_US, soon will get a `--language lang` param with all RHVoice supported languages.
+For now, supports only pt_BR and en_US, soon will get a `--language lang` param with all languages supported by RHVoice.

 ```Usage: talktext.sh [OPTIONS]
 Speak copied or selected text using RHVoice